What is Light Graffiti?

 If you’re using a torch, be careful not to shine this directly into the camera, or the light source will start to appear uneven.

-I’m not really that big on my Light Graffiti, I prefer night photography, but one game I have played is a form of Pictionary.
+I’m not really that big on light graffiti, I prefer night photography, but one game I have played is a form of Pictionary.
 You get together with a group of friends, and draw something with your light source, while everyone else has to guess.
 It’s a fun and creative way to spend an evening.

 You can follow the progress of this project on Facebook, Twitter and Pinterest.